donmai-me/MaiConverter/README.md

 **NOTE**: This is a proof of concept and does **not** accept a complete simai file.
 The input file should only contain the chart for one difficulty with no "&inote_=" or any simai fields.

 All output files are stored in 'output' folder in the same directory as the input.
 Unless output directory is specified by using the --output or -o parameter.
+Touch notes can be converted by adding the --convert-touch or -ct parameter.
+You can offset all the notes by adding the --delay or -d parameter.

 ```python simai_to_sdt.py /path/to/file/or/directory```